+- ♦ Adjusted gross income

 - ♦ U.S. taxes paid

-Adjusted gross income

 - ♦ Household size

 - Number of family members enrolled in a postsecondary educational institution

 - ♦ Untaxed income

 - Any institutionally selected data elements

 - ♦ Child Support paid

-- ♦ SNAP Benefits
+- SNAP Benefits

-- ♦ ISIR C Codes

 - ♦ Government Assistance (TANF, Food Stamps)

 The financial aid staff member is responsible for recording changes to verification data elements manually on a paper verification checklist.
 This ISIR Correction checklist is then faxed to ECM- third party service provider which electronically updates student records on the CPS online.
 The student SAR/ISIR records are thus resent or retransmitted to the CPS for reprocessing.
 After processing, when ECM receives the latest and corrected ISIRs, it sends them to school for review and filing.